 Cushings syndrome, Conns syndrome, or

 pheochromocytomaA large adrenal massAn adrenal mass that cannot be identified with a needle biopsy

-Complications may include: Insufficient cortisol productionDecreases in blood pressureBleedingInfections in the wound, urinary tract, or lungsBlood clots in the legsInjury to nearby organs or structuresAdverse reaction to anesthesia
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Insufficient cortisol productionDecreases in blood pressureBleedingInfections in the wound, urinary tract, or lungsBlood clots in the legsInjury to nearby organs or structuresAdverse reaction to anesthesia

 Your doctor will likely do some or all of the following:

 Physical examBlood testsUrine tests

 Give certain medications to determine why the adrenal gland is not working correctly

 Let your doctor know which medications you are taking.
 You may be asked to stop taking or adjust the dose of certain medications, such as:

 In the days leading up to your procedure: Arrange for a ride home and for help at home.The night before, eat a light meal.
 Do not eat or drink anything after midnight.You may be given laxatives and/or an enema.
 These will clean out your intestines.